meta-nitin/Design-Patterns/README.md

 ### Strategy
 Lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.
 It defines a family of algorithms, encapsulates each one, and makes them interchangeable, allowing clients to switch algorithms dynamically without altering the code structure.

 Usage -
-1. when you want to use different variants of an algorithm within an object.
+1. When you want to use different variants of an algorithm within an object.
 2. When you need to dynamically select and switch between different algorithms at runtime based on user preferences

 ```java